barondandi/install-omv/README.md

 ### Post installation tasks

 -   First we go to System \ Update Management and we apply the available updates.
--   Then we go to System \ Date and Time and enable NTP service after specifiying the timezone.
+-   Then we go to System \ Date and Time and enable NTP service after specifying the timezone.
 > NOTE: Don't forget to SAVE the changes and then APPLY de configuration in the menu that appears.
-Othenwise changes will be lost.
+Otherwise changes will be lost.

 - To make it easier to power down the system, go to System \ Power button, and change it to "Shutdown" so that we can power down the NAS without any monitor and keyboard.

 ![Power button](/images/power-button.png)

+### Enable flashmemory plugin

+Enable the openmediavault-flashmemory plugin.
+This lowers the amount of writes to the USB flash drive, making sure you can enjoy it for a long time.

 ### Backing up USB